 In fact, modern furnishings, synthetic building materials, and even your own carpet may carry more chemicals than expected.
-These chemicals can make up to 90 percent of indoor air pollution.
+These chemicals can make up to 90% of indoor air pollution.

 - enhance concentration and memory